mpollmeier/scala-repl-pp/README.md

 scala> foo
 val res0: Int = 42
 ```

+You can specify this parameter multiple times (`--predef one.sc --predef two.sc`).

+Why not use `runBefore` instead?
+For simple examples like the one above, you can do so.
+If it gets more complicated and you have multiple files referencing each others, `predef` allows you to treat it as one compilation unit, which isn't possible with `runBefore`.
+And as you add more code it's get's easier to manage in files rather than command line arguments.

+Note that predef files may not contain toplevel statements like `println("foo")` - instead, these either belong into your main script (if you're executing one) and/or can be passed to the repl via `runBefore`.

 ### Operators: Redirect to file, pipe to external command
 Inspired by unix shell redirection and pipe operators (`>`, `>>` and `|`) you can redirect output into files with `#>` (overrides existing file) and `#>>` (create or append to file), and use `#|` to pipe the output to a command, such as `less`: